OctaAlma/CSCE420-628005492/programming_assignment_2/RESULTS.md

 ## RESULTS

-Below is the requested text file.
+Below is the requested results file.
+Please open the file with a markdown viewer.
 All of this data was obtained from the transcripts.

 | **Problem**      | **DPLL Calls (No UCH)** | **DPLL Calls with UCH** | **Model Output**                    | **Command Line Inputs**                             |
 |------------------|-------------------------|-------------------------|-------------------------------------|-----------------------------------------------------|